intel-analytics/ipex-llm/docs/docs/APIGuide/Transformer.md

 transformer = MatToFloats(valid_height=300, valid_width=300, valid_channel=300,
                                           out_key = "floats")
 ```
-Transform OpenCVMat to float array, note that in this transformer, the mat is released
+Transform OpenCVMat to float array, note that in this transformer, the mat is released.
  * `validHeight` valid height in case the mat is invalid
  * `validWidth` valid width in case the mat is invalid
  * `validChannels` valid channel in case the mat is invalid